 ICRC Project Stage E&S Stage E&S Management Procedures 1.
-Assessment & Analysis: Subproject identification through participatory assessment and conflict analysis Screening - During subproject identification, ensure subproject eligibility by referring to the Negative List in Table 11 below For 4.2 and 4.3 activities use the Screening Form in Annex 1 to identify and assess potential environmental and social impacts and identify the appropriate mitigation measures for the subproject.
-For Component 3 and 4.1 activities the required documentation will apply as listed below Submit first 5 Screening Forms to the World Bank for prior review and no objection.
+Assessment & Analysis: Subproject identification through participatory assessment and conflict analysis Screening - During subproject identification, ensure subproject eligibility by referring to the Negative List in Table 11 below For longer-term Community Infrastructure activities use the Screening Form in Annex 1 to identify and assess potential environmental and social impacts and identify the appropriate mitigation measures for the subproject.
+For support to farming communities, cash grants, cash for work and short-term basic service provision and community infrastructure, the required documentation will apply as listed below Screening Forms will be documented and reported on, and available for ex post review by the Bank.
 2. Formulation & Planning: Planning for subproject, including human and budgetary resources and monitoring measures.
-Planning Based on the components, activities, and the Screening Form for activities under 4.2 and 4.3 adopt and/or prepare relevant environmental and social procedures and plans.
-For relevant activities identified via the Screening Form under 4.2 and 4.3 submit the first 5 ESMPs to prior review and no objection by the World Bank, if relevant.
+Planning Based on the components, activities, and the Screening Form for longer term Community Infrastructure activities adopt and/or prepare relevant environmental and social procedures and plans.
+For relevant activities identified via the Screening Form for longer-term Community Infrastructure document and report on ESMPs.
+ESMPs should be available for an ex post review by the Bank if needed.
 Ensure that the contents of the ESMP are shared with relevant stakeholders in an accessible manner and consultations are held with the affected communities.
 Train ICRC and MRCS staff and volunteers responsible for implementation of plans.
 Incorporate relevant environmental and social procedures and plans into contractor bidding documents; ICRC will ensure contractors are fully aware, through verbal and written intervention, of WB ESS commitments relevant to their contract 3.
 Implementation & Monitoring: ICRC implementation support and continuous monitoring for projects.
-4. Review & Evaluation: Qualitative, quantitative and/or participatory data collection on a sample basis.
-Implementation Completion Ensure implementation of plans through site visits, regular reporting from the field and other planned monitoring.
+Implementation Ensure implementation of plans through site visits, regular reporting from the field and other planned monitoring.
 Track grievances/beneficiary feedback.
 Continue awareness raising and/or training for relevant staff, volunteers, contractors, communities.
-Assess whether plans have been effectively implemented.
-For Component 4 subprojects, ensure that physical sites are properly restored.
+4. Review & Evaluation: Qualitative, quantitative and/or participatory data collection on a sample basis.
+Completion Assess whether plans have been effectively implemented.
+For Infrastructure subprojects, ensure that physical sites are properly restored.